Conformal invariance of boundary touching loops of FK Ising model: Introduction

-Moreover the law of $\therndlpe$ is given by the image of the SLE$(\kappa,\kappa-6)$ exploration tree with $\kappa=16/3$ under a tree-to-loops mapping which inverts the construction in Section~\ref{sssec: exploration tree} and is explained in more details in Section~\ref{ssec: exploration tree definition}. \end{theorem}
+Moreover the law of $\therndlpe$ is the boundary touching loops of CLE$(\kappa)$ with $\kappa=16/3$ and is given by the image of the SLE$(\kappa,\kappa-6)$ exploration tree with $\kappa=16/3$ under a tree-to-loops mapping which inverts the construction in Section~\ref{sssec: exploration tree} and is explained in more details in Section~\ref{ssec: exploration tree definition} (including definitions needed for understanding this theorem and making the statements more precise). \end{theorem}

-\begin{remark} In this article we will assume that $\Omega$ is smooth and that each approximation has boundary that is piece-wise approximatively linear in a certain sense.
-We will exclude the cases where the boundary forms long fjords to have better estimates for the harmonic measure.
+\begin{remark} In this article we will prove Theorem~\ref{thm: main theorem} only in the case that $\Omega$ is smooth and that each of its discrete approximations have boundary which close to the boundary of $\Omega$ in the sense that their distance is bounded by a uniform constant times the lattice step of the approximation.
+By these assumptions, we will exclude the cases where the boundary forms long fjords to have better estimates for the harmonic measure.
 The general case follows from the sequel~\cite{Kemppainen:2016th} of this article on the \emph{radial} exploration tree of the FK Ising model.
-These restrictions are technical and they are not needed, for instance, for the convergence in the so called 4-point case (Section~\ref{ssec: convergence observable 4-pt} and other arguments leading to the convergence of the interface to \varsle{\kappa,Z} in Section~\ref{ssec: martingale char for 4-pt}). \end{remark}
+These restrictions are technical and they are not needed, for instance, for the convergence in the so-called 4-point case (Section~\ref{ssec: convergence observable 4-pt} and other arguments leading to the convergence of the interface to \varsle{\kappa,Z} in Section~\ref{ssec: martingale char for 4-pt}). \end{remark}

-The present article aims to provide clear arguments for the regularity properties of trees, derivation of the martingale observables and the corresponding martingale characterization in a boundary touching setting.
+The present article aims to provide clear details for the basic proof techniques which include the regularity properties of trees, derivation of the martingale observables and the corresponding martingale characterization in the boundary-touching-loop setting.
 In principle, one should be able to deduce the complete picture by repeatedly iterating this construction inside the resulting holes appearing after removing the boundary touching loops, the main difficult point being the fractal boundary.
 Instead, in the sequel~\cite{Kemppainen:2016th} we build the complete tree towards interior points, thus not having to deal with fractal boundaries.
 This requires working with a more complicated observable, and the proof in the current article better explains what follows in the sequel.

 Our result in the 4-point setting is interesting in its own right.
 In a follow-up paper~\cite{Kemppainen:CEhYg0we}, we use it to show that the interface conditioned on an internal arc pattern converges towards so-called hypergeometric SLE.